10 Ways to Make the Most of your Yoga Retreat | Adventure Yogi

-We are not surprised here at AY as we know how much our guests benefit from these experiences.
+We are not surprised.
+We have spent over 14 years guiding yogis and adventurers so we know how much our guests benefit from these experiences.
 Here are our top 10 tips on how to make the most out of your yoga retreat weekends so that you feel rested, restored and revived.

 You have given this weekend of relaxation and cleansing to yourself because you need a little you time.
 Time out from the day to day.
 Space to reflect and contemplate life.
 That means getting away from everything – including technology!
 Sadly it comes with you in the form of your phone.
 Facebook, Instagram, texting and emails are all too easy to stay online which doesn’t really help you switch off and relax.